 - 1 Easy Clotted Cream Recipe

 The hardest part of the recipe?
-Waiting the 24 hours you need to bake, and then cool, the delicious cream before devouring it.
+Waiting the 24 hours you need to bake, and then chill, the delicious cream before devouring it.

-Some of you are probably salivating at the thought of slathering fresh clotted cream on a scone and then topping it with jam (or the other way around, depending), while others are probably wondering, what in the world is clotted cream?
+Some of you are probably salivating at the thought of slathering fresh clotted cream on a scone and then topping it with jam (or the other way around), while others are probably wondering, what in the world is clotted cream?
 What is clotted cream used for?!

 What is Clotted Cream?

-The texture and taste of clotted cream can vary, depending on the cream you use and how you bake it, as you’ll see via my experiments below.
-The taste is unique and not like anything we typically eat in the US – like a cross between butter and unsweetened whipped cream.
+The texture and taste of clotted cream can vary, depending on the cream you use and how you cook/bake it, as you’ll see via my experiments below.
+The taste is unique and not like anything we typically eat in the US.
+It’s like a cross between butter and unsweetened whipped cream.

 You can easily make a batch using my easy clotted cream recipe below.
 Another option is order a small 1 oz jar of clotted cream to try before making it at home.

-Clotted cream is absolutely delicious slathered on these fresh-from-the-oven currant scones.
-Clotted cream and scones are perfect for hosting an afternoon tea, birthday party, office party, shower, holiday party…or a delightful afternoon treat with a steaming hot London Fog, Fresh Mint Tea or Earl Grey.
+Clotted cream is absolutely delicious slathered on my fluffy currant scones and topped with my homemade lemon curd.
+Clotted cream and scones are perfect for hosting an afternoon tea, birthday party, office party, shower, holiday party…or as a delightful afternoon treat with a steaming hot London Fog, Fresh Mint Tea or Earl Grey.